sandarm-1/PLL-design-automation/README.md

 # PLL
 Systematic design of PLL.
-From specs to GDS in one click.
+From specs to GDS automated.
 [WIP]

 ## Project scope